 A Bill to require local authorities to publish information about looked after children in distance placements; to require local authorities to develop and publish sufficiency plans in respect of their duty under section 22G of the Children Act 1989; to require the Secretary of State to publish a national sufficiency plan in respect of looked after children in distance placements; and for connected purposes.

-This Bill would require local authorities to publish information about looked-after children who are placed away from their home area, and to develop and publish sufficiency plans under section 22G of the Children Act 1989.
-It would also require the Secretary of State to publish a national sufficiency plan for distance placements.
-The aim is to improve transparency, planning and national coordination for looked-after children placed at distance.
+This Bill would require local authorities to publish information about looked-after children who are placed at a distance from their home area, and to develop and publish sufficiency plans to meet their duties under the Children Act 1989.
+It would also require the Secretary of State to publish a national plan showing how many suitable distance placements are needed for looked-after children.
+The aim is to improve transparency and planning around out-of-area placements for looked-after children.

 Generated 21 February 2026